-Dividends on common shares are recognized as a liability and deducted from equity when approved by the respective BOD of the Company and subsidiaries.
+Dividends are recognized as a liability and deducted from equity when approved by the respective BOD of the Company and subsidiaries.
 Dividends for the year that are approved after the end of reporting period are dealt with as an event after the end of the reporting period.